-For years antibiotics were prescribed for ear infections.
+For years, antibiotics were prescribed for ear infections.
 We now know that antibiotics are often not the best option.
 A research review published in The Journal of the American Medical Association notes that among average-risk children with ear infections, 80 percent recover in about three days without the use of antibiotics.
-Unnecessarily using antibiotics to treat an ear infection may cause the bacteria responsible for ear infections to become resistant to antibiotics.
-This makes it harder to treat your child’s infections in the future.
+Using antibiotics to treat an ear infection may cause the bacteria responsible for ear infections to become resistant to antibiotics.
+This makes it harder to treat future infections.

-According to the American Academy of Pediatrics (AAP), antibiotics may cause diarrhea and vomiting in approximately 15 percent of children who take them.
-The AAP also notes that up to 5 percent of children prescribed antibiotics have an allergic reaction, which is a serious event that can be life threatening.
+According to the American Academy of Pediatrics (AAP), antibiotics cause diarrhea and vomiting in approximately 15 percent of children who take them.
+The AAP also notes that up to 5 percent of children prescribed antibiotics have an allergic reaction, which is serious and can be life-threatening.

-Both the AAP and the American Academy of Family Physicians recommend holding off on starting antibiotics for 48 to 72 hours in most instances because the infection may clear up on its own.
+In most cases, the AAP and the American Academy of Family Physicians recommend holding off on starting antibiotics for 48 to 72 hours because an infection may clear up on its own.

 - children age 6 months and younger

 - children age 6 months to 12 years who have severe symptoms